 Last night, Zebian received her notice for a law suit against her for defamation and slander and she was expected to address that during her speech at the breakfast which made the event more interesting.

 In her speech, Zebian first addressed the people who were there “to watch” her and if needed they could go back and re-watch her speech as it was being recorded live.

 Her speech was powerful; she was angry and emotional at times, but she managed to tell her entire story in a room with more than 400 people.

 The poet and author mentioned how her harassment complaint against the principal was denied and how the shame of it kept her quite for so long until she finally had to speak up about it.
 Towards the end of her speech she encouraged women to tell their truth and not be silenced by bullies who have the power to.

-When the author of the book Mind Platter; which was released earlier this year was asked to speak to the media, she faced the cameras with her lawyer, Philip Miller who tackled most of the questions if not all while Zebian spoke when she was comfortable.
+When the author of the book Mind Platter; which is expected to release in late March was asked to speak to the media, she faced the cameras with her lawyer, Philip Miller who tackled most of the questions if not all while Zebian spoke when she was comfortable.

 Also present at the event was Arielle Kayabaga, black activist in London who said that Zebian’s speech was “powerful” and is thankful to the women who fought for their rights over the years.